Table of Contents

 The value of POSITION_IN_UNIQUE_CONSTRAINT

-for unique and primary-key
+is NULL for unique and primary-key

 constraints.
 For foreign-key constraints, it is the ordinal